 When a pet dies, should children be present for euthanasia?

 For a child under 5, McNamee advises not going into detail about euthanasia.
-Instead, when your pet dies in this manner, tell your child the dog was so sick or in so much pain that he died, or that the doctor needed to help him die.
+Instead, when your pet dies in this manner, tell your child the dog was so sick or in so much pain that they died, or that the doctor needed to help them die.

 If your child is older than 5, you can describe what euthanasia is and why it is sometimes necessary.
 Be prepared for blunt questions such as "Isn't that like killing someone?"

-McNamee suggests asking a child 7 or older whether he or she wants to be present for euthanasia.
+McNamee suggests asking a child 7 or older whether they want to be present for euthanasia.
 You can learn a lot, she says, by simply asking your child.
 If this is a new experience, describe in advance what to expect.